DachunKai/EvTexture/README.md

 #### Dachun Kai, Jiayao Lu, Yueyi Zhang, Xiaoyan Sun
 #### University of Science and Technology of China

-### Code, data, inference results and paper will be updated.
+### The code, data and paper will be released before the end of June, 2024.